Home / See It

 Discolored water on the cold water line can result from both controlled and uncontrolled events in the water distribution system.
 This can include main breaks, use of fire hydrants for fire fighting, water main flushing efforts, and other normal system operations.
 Plumbing inside your home or office can also be the cause of discolored water.
 This is especially true if you consistently see slight discoloration each morning when you first turn on the tap.

 If you have discolored water, a main break, or other situation in your area that has resulted in your drinking water being discolored, the best thing you can do is flush your plumbing.
-Start by flushing the cold water faucet in the bathtub for five minutes (if you have separate cold and hot water handles).
-After the tub faucet runs clear, flush all other cold water household faucets.
+Please follow the following instructions:

-If discolored water has been drawn into the hot water system, it may continue to be discolored until the discoloration has either been flushed out by use or settled.
+- If discolored water has been drawn into the water heater, it may continue to be discolored until the discoloration has either been flushed out by use or has settled.
+You may need to flush your water heater.
+If so, please follow your water heater manual or call a licensed plumber.

 Flush the line for a minute or so and the water should become clear.
 Iron poses no health risk when consumed.
 Iron is an essential nutrient and is only considered an aesthetic issue.